API Reference

 openapi.yaml — import into Postman, Insomnia, Redocly, or any OpenAPI tool.

-VORA provides three front-end integration paths.
-All vault a vp_pmt_* payment method and settle through Payment Intents — the server-side engine that handles authorization, capture, refunds, and voids.
+VORA provides two front-end integration paths.
+Both vault a vp_pmt_* payment method and settle through Payment Intents — the server-side engine that handles authorization, capture, refunds, and voids.
 Pick the path that fits your integration:

 See Choose your integration for the side-by-side comparison.